milanffm/cookies-accepted/README.md

 # cookies-accepted
-simple vanilla javascript popup to accept cookies Originally developed by @milanffm (https://github.com/milanffm/cookies-accepted) This a bit updated version with the same functionality
+simple vanilla javascript popup to accept cookies
-## Why update
-- Avoiding vars, function n global namespace
-- Add example for a different language i.e. en
-- more modular approach

 ## How to Use it
 - simply add the main.js file to your page